yellowdog/python-examples/README.md

 ## Variable Substitutions

 Variable substitutions provide a powerful mechanism for introducing variable values into TOML configuration files, and JSON/Jsonnet definitions of Work Requirements and Worker Pools.
-They can be included in the value of any property in any of these objects, including in values within arrays (lists), e.g., for the `arguments` property, and tables (dictionaries), e.g., the `environment` property.
+They can be included in the value of any property in any of these objects, including in values within arrays (lists), for example for the `arguments` property, and tables (dictionaries), for example the `environment` property.

 Variable substitutions are expressed using the `{{variable}}` notation, where the expression is replaced by the value of `variable`.

 Substitutions can also be performed for non-string (number, boolean, array, and table) values using the `num:`, `bool:`, `array:`, and `table:` prefixes within the variable substitution:

 - Define the variable substitution using one of the following patterns: `"{{num:my_int}}"`, `"{{num:my_float}}"`, `"{{bool:my_bool}}"`, `"{{array:my_array}}"`, `"{{table:my_table}}"`
-- Variable definitions supplied on the command line would then be of the form, e.g.:
+- Supply the variable definitions on the command line in the following format:

 ```shell
  yd-submit -v my_int=5 -v my_float=2.5 -v my_bool=true \